My Approach to Helping

 I believe that we all seek to live a whole-hearted life, but at times there are things that stand in the way.
 While these obstacles may be very old, or somewhat recent, I have witnessed the ability to heal from painful experiences and thrive!

-The primary area of my work is with individuals and couples who have struggled with painful and stressful events, both in the present as well as in the past.
+The primary area of our clinic's work is with individuals and couples who have struggled with painful and stressful events, both in the present as well as in the past.
 I use evidence-based practices, along with contemplative psychotherapy, to help people drop into their experiences in a way that feels manageable.
-Two particular tools that I utilize are EMDR with individuals and PACT Therapy with couples to work through issues of anxiety, panic, overwhelm, trauma, disconnection, pain, loss, and present day difficulties.
+Two particular tools that we utilize are EMDR with individuals and PACT Therapy with couples to work through issues of anxiety, panic, overwhelm, trauma, disconnection, pain, loss, and present day difficulties.

 More Info About My Practice